 They might have seemed silly when they first came on the market, but sit-stand desks have been shown to have significant health benefits over the traditional sit-to-work model.
 In one study, those offered the desks sat 82 minutes less per day than their regular-desk colleagues.
 In another, participants self-reported moving more outside of work, feeling stronger and having less pain, particularly in their backs.
 While you won't get some huge calorie-burn increase by switching from sitting to standing at the office, you could see a reduction in blood pressure.

 For those times when you just can't stand, you're going to want a good chair.
 There's more than just your backside at stake; lousy chairs can actually decrease worker productivity.
 Ergonomically designed office furniture, on the other hand, has been shown to increase productivity.

 If you're a manager or boss worrying that ergonomic seating is going to cost an arm and a leg, rest assured that comfort and proper support can both be had at affordable price points.
 Ikea's stylish and surprisingly cushy Markus, for example, retails for less than $200.
-If you're on an even tighter budget, Flash Furniture's Mid-Back Mesh Swivel Task Chair with Leather Seat and Flip-Up Arms fits the bill at under $100.
+If you're on an even tighter budget, Flash Furniture's Mid-Back Mesh Swivel Task Chair with Leather Seat and Flip-Up Arms fits the bill at under $100 on Amazon.

 Paid exercise time

 If your company can afford it, consider taking a page from Clif Bar & Company by offering employees paid time to exercise.
 The energy-bar maker reportedly gives workers each 30 minutes a day to work out, with the result that approximately 80 percent of employees exercise onsite.
 What's more, the company reports greater productivity as a result of the policy.

 Desk exercise equipment